amitsaha/echorand.me/content/posts/go-http-client-middleware.md

 Next, we will write a roundtripper implementation to return previously configured responses and not call the remote server at all.

-#### Returning static responses
+### Returning static responses

 This pattern of writing middleware is useful for writing _stub_ or _mock_ implementation of remote servers.
 One situation in which this is extremely useful is in writing tests for your application where you don't want to interact with remote network servers.

-When you invoke the client's `GET` method, the following steps occur in such a mdidleware:
+When you invoke the client's `GET` (or any other) method, the following steps occur in such a mdidleware:

-- The `RoundTrip()` method of the custom roundtripper implementation is invoked.
+1. The `RoundTrip()` method of the custom roundtripper implementation is invoked.
-- This method doesn't call `http.DefaultTransport.RoundTrip()`.
+2. This method doesn't call `http.DefaultTransport.RoundTrip()`.
 Hence, the remote request never gets the request.
-- Instead, it creates and returns a `*http.Response` value itself, with a `nil` error value
+3. Instead, it creates and returns a `*http.Response` value itself, with a `nil` error value
-  - If the roundtripper wants to abort the request,  it can return a `nil` `*http.Response` value and non-nill error value.
+   - If the roundtripper wants to abort the request,  it can return a `nil` `*http.Response` value and non-nil error value.

 Graphically, it works as follows: